Welcome to the Waterleaf Community!

 The CDD manages and maintains all common areas of the community such as, front entry features, landscaping at the entrances and parks, lighting issues, turf fertilization and pest control.
 The HOA is responsible for maintaining and enforcing all of the covenants, conditions, and restrictions related to the use of each homeowner’s property, including their front yard and back yards.

-Breeze is the new management company for Waterleaf.
+Breeze is the HOA management company for Waterleaf.
 Breeze is responsible for managing the following matters:

 - Architectural Applications